BRTB seeks public comments on Train Detection & Worker Warning System, MD 45: Padonia Road to Wight Avenue projects

 PUBLIC REVIEW AND COMMENT

-Comments also are welcome during the Public Comment Opportunity at the BRTB meeting on Tuesday, February 28 (scheduled vote), at 9 a.m.
+Comments also are welcome during the Public Comment Opportunity at the BRTB meetings on Tuesday, May 23 and Tuesday, June 27 (scheduled vote), at 9 a.m.

 SHARE YOUR THOUGHTS